dpolishuk/weather-android/README.md

 ### Dependencies ###
 I used a lot of 3rd libraries and the main reason why I did it, just to speed up development process.

-* rxjava - just to not hassle with AsyncTask
+* rxjava - don't like to hassle with AsyncTask
 * retrofit - quick bootstrap of any http webservice stub
 * ormlite - quick database juggling
 * otto - eventbus